gummikana/NoMoreMeat/rules.md

 Objective
 ---------

 The goal is to reach 10 karma points and become a carrot.
-You do this by refusing to eat certain foods and forcing other players to eat what they're not supposed to eat.
+You have to avoid death from malnourishment, avoid eating foods you've promised not to eat and hopefully shove some food into the mouths of the other players.

 Components